-When Children’s Services at the Local Authority become involved with your family, it can be a very stressful and frightening time for parents, grandparents and the wider family.
+When Children’s Services at the local authority become involved with your family, it can be a stressful and frightening time for parents, grandparents and the wider family.

 We can provide Legal Aid funding to represent eligible parents in care proceedings.

 Child Law and Coronavirus

 During these uncertain times, we continue to provide a fully supportive service for our clients.
 We work hard to continue to progress cases even when we have not been able to see parents face to face.